futagoza/cm/docs/commiting-convention.md

 # about

 I prefered not to use [changelogs](https://en.wikipedia.org/wiki/Changelog), as they require a constant maintainence.
-Recently it seems that the best way to keep track of changes to my work (npm modules or various other projects) is via commit messages, so using `conventional-changelog` and `git tag`ging I can automatically generate the buggers, and they actually look better then Github commits pages, plus I get the benefit of Github release's.
+Recently it seems that the best way to keep track of changes to my work (npm modules or various other projects) is via commit messages, so using `conventional-changelog` and `git tag`ging I can automatically generate the buggers, and they actually provide a cleaner overview then Github commit pages.

 # rules